atomist-attic/gokit-rest-service/README.md

 do not need to supply the name of the parameter, just the value.
 This is because the `project_name` parameter is required for all generators.
-This will create a directory named `pet-shop-service` and populate it with a working Spring Boot REST service.
+This will create a directory named `pet-shop-service` and populate it with a working Go kit REST service.
 If you are happy with the change, commit the changes.

 ```